A Structural Characterization of Determinantally Equivalent Functions: Structural Consequences of Property

 Moreover, if $(x,y)$ is an arbitrary edge of the above $3$-cycle $p$ such that $K(x,y)=0$, then it is necessarily of the same type as $(p_{i-1},p_i)$ in the sense that it also satisfies

 And if $(x,y)$ instead satisfied $K(x,y)\neq0$, then

 \end{enumerate} \end{lemma} \begin{proof} We note that in both instances (i) and (ii) of the lemma $K'[p]\neq 0$.
 This follows from Lemma~\ref{lemma_3cycle_in_both_cases_condition} and the fact that $K[p]=0$ in both (i) and (ii).
-From this one realizes that the forward implications are almost trivial -- it is the backward implications that are interesting, and where property \eqref{property_D} is extensively used.
+From this one realizes that the forward implications of (i) and (ii) are almost immediate -- it is the backward implications that are interesting, and where property $\mathcal{D}$ is extensively used.